Dreaming381/Latios-Framework-Documentation/LifeFX/Getting Started.md

 automatically be tracked on the GPU.
 Tracked Transforms are stored in global buffer resource with the shader property name `_latiosTrackedWorldTransforms`.

-The two most-significant bits of `worldIndex` are used to encode alive and enabled states of the transform on the GPU.
+The two most-significant bits of `context32` are used to encode alive and enabled states of the transform on the GPU.

 ## Making Your First LifeFX Effect